What is a cesarean section?

 Your provider will make deeper incisions through the tissues and separate the muscles

 until the uterine wall is reached.
-He or she will make a final incision in the uterus.
+They will make a final incision in the uterus.

 This incision is also either horizontal or vertical.